-I went to college near home, at Northwestern, and lived with my parents for the duration.
-There wasn’t enough money to do anything else.
+I went to college near home and lived with my parents for the duration.
+There was not enough money to do anything else.
 I knew I was gay at my all-girls Catholic high school but kept it a secret.
-I was afraid to be “outed” so while I didn’t participate in the bullying of the two or three classmates who were thought to be “lesbos”—no one dared come out—I’ve always hated my cowardice where a word or two of support would have mattered.
+I was afraid to be “outed” so while I did not participate in the bullying of the two or three classmates who were thought to be “lesbos”—no one dared come out—I’ve always hated my cowardice where a word or two of support would have mattered.

-Since I lived at home while at Northwestern, there were few opportunities then for developing a relationship with another woman.
-I went on some dates with men, but they were perfunctory and done only so I could tell my parents that I’d gone on dates with men.
+Since I lived at home while in college, there were few opportunities for developing a relationship with another woman.
+I went on some dates with men, but they were perfunctory and done only so I could tell my parents that I went on dates with men.

-I knew I had to get away.
+I had to get away.
 I had a degree in graphics design and as between New York and San Francisco, I picked the former.
-I found an apartment in Bushwick, Brooklyn, and got a job at a small firm in Manhattan.
+I found an apartment in Brooklyn and a job at a small firm in Manhattan.
 I met some women via Internet sites.
-None of them evolved into relationships, but it was enough to get me integrated into the community.
+None evolved into relationships, but it was enough to get me integrated into the community.
 From there I began dating.
 Some showed initial promise that faded and others had no pretense and were nothing more than mutual, great fun.
 As my experience grew, so did my enjoyment of sex.
-I’m afraid that I lost my virginity nonchalantly to a beautiful blonde from Atlanta named Skye in Skye’s apartment, although I didn’t admit to it being my first until it was done.
-It hooked me, and Skye still reminds me that she’ll always have a special place for me.
+I am afraid that I lost my virginity nonchalantly to a beautiful blonde from Atlanta named Skye in Skye’s apartment, although I did not admit to it being my first until it was done.
+It hooked me, and Skye still reminds me that she will always have a special place for me.
 And she always will.

 I met Mel—Melissa Stark—as I say about nine months before my trip back to Chicago.
-I’d been in the City for nearly three years, and we met at an LGBTQ event near NYU.
+I’d been in the city for nearly three years, and we met at an LGBTQ event in the Village.
 We exchanged numbers.
-I called her two days later and we went for drinks on the next Saturday and so began our romance and she moved into my place about three months later.
-I know that sounds breezy, but it’s how it felt.
+I called two days later, and we went for drinks and so began our romance.
+She moved into my place about three months later.
+I know that sounds breezy, but it is how it felt.
 A wind, maybe a whirlwind, brought us together.
-I love her and she loves me, and that explains why we were sitting in a roomette heading to Chicago to visit my ailing father.
+I love her, and she loves me, and that explains why we were sitting in a roomette heading to Chicago to visit my ailing father.

-After a long wait in Albany when they changed the locomotives on the train—from electric to diesel—Mel and I settled in.
-It was a bit after seven.
-We took out our sandwiches and had more of our wine before taking a tour of the train, to get some air.
-We got decafs in the dining car and found a place to sit and ease down, in the company of strangers, enjoying brief chats with the family at the next table.
+After a long wait when they changed locomotives, Mel and I settled in.
+It was after seven.
+We took out our sandwiches and had more of our wine before touring the train.
+We got decafs in the dining car and sat and eased down, in the company of strangers.

-At about eight-thirty as the train headed through upstate New York, we settled in in our roomette.
+At about eight-thirty, we settled in in our roomette.
 It was early, but we put on our pajamas.
 We kept the shades up before putting the chairs together for one of our beds.
-Mel pulled down a blanket and we snuggled quietly, feeling the rocking and a bit nervous given how narrow the bed was.
-We watched a movie that I downloaded on my tablet before we left and we laughed and snarked, as usual, finishing off the wine.
+Mel pulled down a blanket, and we snuggled quietly, feeling the rocking.
+We watched a movie and laughed and snarked, as usual, finishing off the wine.